- Salt and pepper

 - Bring a large pot of water to a boil, salt it, add the pasta and cook until al dente.
 Drain and return to the pot.

-- While the pasta is working, in a large skillet, heat the EVOO, two turns of the pan, over medium-high heat.
+- While the pasta is working, in a large skillet, heat the EVOO, one turn of the pan, over medium-high heat.
 Add the beef and cook until browned, about 5 minutes.
-Add three-quarters of the onion, the jalapeño, garlic, chili powder, cumin and coriander; season with salt and pepper and cook until tender, 7-8 minutes.
-Stir in the tomato paste for 1 minute, then stir in the wine or vegetable stock for 1 minute.
-Stir in the beef stock and simmer for a few minutes longer.
+Add three-quarters of the onion, the jalapeño, garlic, chili powder, cumin and coriander; season with salt and pepper.
+Cook until the onion is softened, 6-7 minutes.
+Stir in the tomato paste for 1 minute, then stir in the beer.

 Cooking with alcohol enhances the flavors of certain dishes.
 Some of the alcohol burns off in the process of cooking.
 If you are concerned about using alcohol when you cook, you may use the appropriate substitute listed in the ingredients.